 In most private placement offering memorandums, it is stated that the memorandum has been prepared by counsel to the issuer (i.e., the corporation) from documents which have been provided by representatives of the issuer.
 Offerees are invited to meet with representatives of the issuer to make an independent investigation and verification of the matters disclosed in the offering memorandum.
 Courts, reviewing private placements when challenged, weigh investor access to underlying information about the transaction very heavily in the determination of whether there has been compliance with the private placement exemption.
 The brokerage firm’s designated Principal should obtain a commitment from the Issuer that potential purchasers and their representatives shall be given access to underlying information about the transaction if they desire to pursue such information.
 The fact that information is available to offerees should be specifically disclosed to the offerees at a conspicuous point in the offering documents.

-The commencement date of private offerings is fixed generally at the date of the availability of the approved offering documents, for distribution to sales personnel.
+The commencement date of private placement offerings is fixed generally at the date of the availability of the approved private placement offering documents, such as s real estate private placement memorandum PPM, for distribution to sales personnel.

 Possible Need for a Purchaser Representative